 Throughout this time, the other aspects of parish life continue:

-- Worship is held weekly on Sunday mornings in English and afternoons in Spanish.
+Worship is held weekly on Sunday mornings in English and in Spanish.

-- We meet for Wednesday Evening Prayer at 6pm, on the first and third Wednesday of the month.
+We meet for Wednesday Evening Prayer at 6pm, on the third Wednesday of the month.

 The hope is that whoever walks through the doors of this building, for whatever reason, will experience God's love for them.